MHS JROTC Spring Break Adventure: Colorado Bound!

 MHS Science Olympiad wins 2nd place at the Regional Competition that took place at SWIC on Saturday!
 The team competed in 23 events including bungee drop, boomilever, anatomy and physiology, disease detectives, robot tour, electric vehicle, dynamic planet, forensics, and hovercraft!
 Our MHS Science Olympiad team will be accepting their bid to the State Competition taking place on April 18th at the University of Illinois Champaign-Urbana! #MHSTheHighSchoolOfChoice

-21 days ago, Amy Kelly Johnson
+about 1 month ago, Amy Kelly Johnson

 1